Scottwyc/AI_recognition_of_number_of_rebar_bars/README.md

-Here are work including Unet and yolov5s for the object dectection mission
+there is work including Unet and yolov5s for the object dectection mission